CDrummond/musly-server/README.md

 }
 ```

+This is the method that is used by the LMS plugin.

 ## Configuration

-The sever reads its configuration from a JSON file (default name is `config.json`).
+The sever reads its configuration from a JSON file (default name is
+`config.json`).
 This has the following format:

 ```
 {